rust-lang/rust-forge/stabilization-guide.md

 Once we have decided to **stabilize** a feature, we need to have a PR that actually makes that stabilization happen.
 These kinds of PRs are a great way to get involved in Rust, as they take you on a little tour through the source code.
 Here is a general guide to how to stabilize a feature -- every feature is different, of course, so some features may require steps beyond what this guide talks about.

 **IMPORTANT:** Before we stabilize any feature, note that we also have a rule that it should appear in the documentation.
-This is often overlooked. =)
+This is often overlooked. =) How to do this is the last section of this guide.

 ### Updating the feature-gate listing